ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## thread_pool_queue_size {#thread-pool-queue-size}

-The limit to the number of jobs that can be scheduled on the Global Thread pool.
+The maximum number of jobs that can be scheduled on the Global Thread pool.
 Increasing queue size leads to larger memory usage.
-It is recommended to keep this value equal to the `max_thread_pool_size`.
+It is recommended to keep this value equal to `max_thread_pool_size`.

+Possible values:

+-   Positive integer.

-Default value: 10000.
+Default value: `10000`.

 **Example**